Arunah Shepherdson Abell: Biography

 By 1850, business was good enough that Abell commissioned architect James Bogardus to design a new building for the paper; it was to feature a cast iron facade.
 Throughout the 19th century, Baltimore had a number of newspapers.
 Many were overtly partisan, such as the pro-Republican, Baltimore American (it was derived from the city's first weekly/daily newspaper in 1773, reorganized in 1799).
 The Sun focused on society news rather than other more business-oriented news.
 Despite its origins as a penny paper, by the late 19th century the Sun had won a position as the newspaper of choice of Baltimore's upper class.
 By 1864, Abell was sole proprietor of The Sun and had sold his share in the Public Ledger to partner Swain.

 Abell was a pioneer in making use of technology and a variety of transportation systems to transmit and deliver news.
 To get news from his reporters as quickly as possible, he used pony express, stagecoaches, trains, ships, and even carrier pigeons.
 He established a new pony express route from New Orleans, in conjunction with the publishers of the New Orleans Daily Picayune, during the Mexican–American War.
 With this system, he learned of the U.S. victory at Veracruz, Mexico before officials in the nation's capital, Washington, D.C.; he sent word to the president.
 He was the first newspaperman to use telegraphy when he transmitted President John Tyler's message of May 11, 1846, and he was the first to buy a Hoe cylinder press.
 The carrier pigeons were part of a network that Abell established with another newspaper publisher in New York; they carried messages between that city, Philadelphia, Baltimore, and Washington, D.C., and from incoming ships.
 They were superseded by the spread of telegraphy.
 Abell's newsroom received foreign news by a convoluted route.
 News from Europe was delivered to Halifax, Nova Scotia by ship; from there it was transported overland by pony express to Annapolis Royal, N.S., by steamship to Portland, Maine, and then by rail to Baltimore.
 Through a journey of nearly one thousand miles, the news was delivered in little more than two days from Halifax to Baltimore.
 In later years, Abell supported telegraph pioneer Samuel F.B.
 Morse and helped finance the construction of telegraph lines into Baltimore.

 By the start of the American Civil War, Abell had increased circulation of The Sun to 30,000 subscribers.
-He remained owner of The Sun until his death.
+He remained owner of The Sun until his death in Baltimore on April 19, 1888.
 Abell is entombed in Baltimore's Green Mount Cemetery off Greenmount Avenue (Maryland Route 45) and East North Avenue.

 His three sons and their grandsons retained control of the newspaper until 1910.
-As a result of a financial restructuring of the former Abell-Swain-Simmons partnership into a reorganized A.S.
+As a result of a financial restructuring of the former Abell–Swain–Simmons partnership into a reorganized A.S.
 Abell Company, the newspaper was sold from family control.
 Also sold was the participating Safe Deposit bank and trust company which they had owned for those three decades.